-In this multicenter cohort study, mean progression of definitely decreased autofluorescence lesions was 0.76 mm2 per year, and the mean progression of the area of total decreased fundus autofluorescence was 0.35 mm2/y.
+In this cohort study, the mean progression of definitely decreased autofluorescence lesions was 0.76 mm2 per year, and the mean progression of the area of total decreased fundus autofluorescence was 0.64 mm2 per year.
 Rates of progression depended on initial lesion size.

 The growth rate of atrophic lesions as determined by fundus autofluorescence may be a suitable outcome measure of treatment trials for patients with Stargardt disease.

 Sensitive outcome measures for disease progression are needed for treatment trials of Stargardt disease.

-To describe the yearly progression rate of atrophic lesions in the prospective Natural History of the Progression of Atrophy Secondary to Stargardt Disease (ProgStar) study over a 12-month period.
+To estimate the progression rate of atrophic lesions in the prospective Natural History of the Progression of Atrophy Secondary to Stargardt Disease (ProgStar) study over a 12-month period.

 Design, Setting, and Participants

-Autofluorescence images obtained with a standard protocol were sent to a central reading center, and areas of definitely decreased autofluorescence (DDAF) and questionably decreased autofluorescence, and the total combined area of decreased autofluorescence were outlined and quantified.
+Autofluorescence images obtained with a standard protocol were sent to a central reading center, and areas of definitely decreased autofluorescence, questionably decreased autofluorescence, and the total combined area of decreased autofluorescence were outlined and quantified.
 Progression rates were estimated from linear mixed models with time as the independent variable.

 Main Outcomes and Measures

-Yearly rate of progression using the growth of atrophic lesions measured by fundus autofluorescence.
+Yearly rate of progression, using the growth of atrophic lesions measured by autofluorescence imaging.

 Conclusions and Relevance

-In Stargardt disease with DDAF lesions, fundus autofluorescence may serve as a monitoring tool and definitely decreased autofluorescence and total area as outcome measures for interventional clinical trials that aim to slow disease progression.
+In Stargardt disease, autofluorescence imaging may serve as a monitoring tool and definitely decreased autofluorescence and total area as outcome measures for interventional clinical trials that aim to slow disease progression.
 Rates of progression depended mainly on initial lesion size.